Zhouqchao/random-names/README.md

 # random-names

-For all your random character needs. --made by milestone
+For all your random character needs. --made by milestone.